Flu shots for kids: A pediatrician answers parents’ questions

 It’s time to get flu shots for kids.
 Pediatricians are gearing up for the upcoming flu season, which typically runs from October through May.

-The COVID-19 virus continues to circulate in the community and pediatricians are urging families to get their kids vaccinated for flu.
-In newly released guidelines, the American Academy of Pediatrics strongly recommends children receive their flu vaccinations by the end of October.
+Pediatricians are urging families to get their kids vaccinated for both COVID-19 and flu.
+It is safe to get both vaccines at the same time.
+If an RSV vaccine is available and it is recommended, it can be given too.
+In newly released guidelines, the Centers for Disease Control and Prevention (CDC) strongly recommends children receive their flu vaccinations by the end of October.
 This includes all eligible kids ages 6 months and older.

 Patients at highest risk for complications from the flu include those with lung conditions from being born prematurely, those with asthma or those with reactive airway disease, a condition where asthma is suspected but not yet confirmed.
-Those with neurologic and neurodevelopmental conditions such as seizures or cerebral palsy are also at risk, as are those with chronic medical conditions like obesity, diabetes or a history of immunosuppression.
+Those with neurologic and neurodevelopmental conditions, such as seizures or cerebral palsy, are also at risk, as are those with chronic medical conditions like obesity, diabetes or a history of immunosuppression.

 Flu symptoms in kids